dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/core/enum/error-code.md

    fullCodeEmpty                    = -90004
    /** Failed to preprocess the full code string */ fullCodePreprocessFailed         = -90005
+   /** The license for parsing South Africa Driver License is invalid. */ zadlLicenseInvalid               = -90006
+   /** The license for parsing North America DL/ID is invalid. */ aamvadlidLicenseInvalid          = -90007
+   /** The license for parsing Aadhaar is invalid. */ aadhaarLicenseInvalid            = -90008
+   /** The license for parsing Machine Readable Travel Documents is invalid. */ mrtdLicenseInvalid               = -90009
+   /** The license for parsing Vehicle Identification Number is invalid. */ vinLicenseInvalid                = -90010
+   /** The license for parsing customized code type is invalid. */ customizedCodeTypeLicenseInvalid = -90011
    /*[Code Parser] No license found.*/ dcpLicenseNotFound               = -90012
 }